 The Company implemented software and hardware initiatives to manage its global network more efficiently and, as a result, the expected average useful life of its network assets, primarily servers, increased from three to four years effective January 1, 2013.
-This change decreased depreciation on network assets in place at January 1, 2013 by approximately \$10.3 million on an after-tax basis, or \$0.06 per share, for the three months ended March 31, 2013.
+This change decreased depreciation expense on network assets by approximately \$10.3 million and \$37.2 million, for the three and nine months ended September 30, 2013, respectively.